cspablocortez/tap-essays/README.md

 `$ touch _layouts/default.html`

 Next, the placeholder paragraph elements with the Liquid content tag: `{{ content }}`.
 Don’t forget the front matter lines at the top of the file.

+## Step 2

+Update `index.html` file to be a simple markdown file with plain text content, all HTML info will have been moved to the `default.html`.